-Moments of crisis, tragedy or despair are often unavoidable in life.
+Moments of crisis, tragedy, or despair are often unavoidable in life.
 Nobody is to blame for them and we have all been there.
 However, unlike the uncontrollable energies of these seemingly dark moments, how we choose to act in the face of life’s lows is completely within our control.

-No matter what tragedy, hindrance or upset life throws at us, how we choose to feel and react to it is up to us.
+No matter what tragedy, hindrance, or upset life throws at us, how we choose to feel and react to it is up to us.
 We are responsible for the lives that we lead.
 Yes, 100% responsible.
 Have you faced up to your responsibility yet?

 I am going to share 4 things that you should start (or stop) doing, that could help you to learn how to take responsibility for your own life and your own decisions.

 The majority of us would probably say that we take full responsibility for our lives and actions.
-Despite this, when something goes wrong for us we often become too quick to point the finger; at our parents, teachers, political leaders or even God.
-We blame our past, bad health or the bad things that have happened to us.
+Despite this, when something goes wrong for us we often become too quick to point the finger; at our parents, teachers, political leaders, or even our God.
+We blame our past, bad health, or the bad things that have happened to us.
 There is absolutely no doubt that some of the cards that people are dealt in life can be incredibly cruel and unfair, however, blaming everybody but yourself is not the answer.

 We are the creators of our own universe; our lives follow the path that we tell them to follow.
 However, all of us can encounter twists, turns, and obstacles on this path that are completely out of our control.
 It could be the loss of a loved one, losing your job, or simply falling into a rut.
 It is not your responsibility to stop these things, but your responsibility is to face up to them.
 Your responsibility is to stop making excuses and start living the life that you were meant to.